tencent-ailab/hok_env/docs/run_windows_gamecore_on_linux.md

     Success {'X-Request-ID': 'f86f66a9-69d5-4041-a6f8-31b3ea66cc60'}
     ```

-    Now you can see the `simulator.exe` process
+    Now you can view the `simulator.exe` process
     ```
     ps -e f
     ```